Table of Contents Show

 Morningside Heights in Upper Manhattan (near Columbia University) is also home to two and three-bedroom apartments priced similarly to their Brooklyn counterparts.
 According to Streeteasy, most apartments in these areas cost less than $1,500 per roommate, with commute times of 15-20 minutes to Dumbo or the Financial District or just below 30 minutes to Union Square.
-If you’re willing to pay a little extra for privacy, there are also some studio apartment listings around $1,800 per month.
+If you’re willing to pay a little extra for privacy, there are also some studio apartment listings for around $1,800 per month.

 Move-in with RoommatesMove-in with Roommates

-Although living with someone you don’t know may not be as appealing as living with a best friend or significant other, having a roommate (or multiple) is a great way to cut costs on rent, and perhaps move into a more beautiful apartment or area than you could afford on your own.
+Although living with someone you don’t know may not be as appealing as living with a best friend or significant other, having a roommate (or multiple) is a great way to cut costs on rent and perhaps move into a more beautiful apartment or area than you could afford on your own.
 You will, after all, become more familiar with your roommates over time and have someone to split up the chores with.
-Factoring into your budget, your share for utilities, cable, phone, and internet should give you an idea as to the total monthly cost of the apartment.
+Factoring into your budget, your share for utilities, cable, phone, and internet should give you an idea of the total monthly cost of the apartment.

 You will also want to leave room in your budget for transportation, maintenance fees, renters insurance, and any other miscellaneous costs you did not anticipate initially.
-This can be a lot to keep track of, especially amongst the little purchases we make (and subsequently forget) every day.
+This can be a lot to keep track of, especially amongst the small purchases we make (and subsequently forget) every day.
 Fortunately, mobile banking apps like Chime can help you save money automatically to free up your budget for living expenses.
 This is especially useful if you haven’t gotten into tracking your finances.

 Communicate with BrokersCommunicate with Brokers